 Since dogs can’t tell us what’s really going on inside, it’s best to consult your veterinarian before you add any ingredients or change your dog’s diet.

-- Your dog may just be a really picky eater or simply bored with the taste of his current kibble.
+- He's a picky eater.
+Or simply bored with the taste of his current kibble.
 If he happily gobbles up snacks and treats between meals but turns his nose up at the kibble in his bowl, the signs point to picky — or spoiled.

-- Overfeeding.
+- You're overfeeding him.
 This is a common problem among dog owners and an easy one to fix.
 Talk to your veterinarian about the recommended amount of dog food for the size, age, and activity level of your pet and adjust accordingly.

 - He isn’t feeling well.
-He may be dehydrated or have an upset stomach relating to an environmental issue like allergies or a more serious illness such as parvo.
+He may be dehydrated or have an upset stomach relating to an environmental issue like allergies or a more serious illness such as parvo or parasites.

-- She is having problems with her teeth or gums.
+- His teeth hurt.
 Older dogs in particular develop dental problems, such as cracked or missing teeth.
 That makes chewing dry dog food difficult.
 Left untreated, dental problems can lead to infections.
 The bacteria from these infections can travel to the heart, kidneys, liver, and other systems, so it’s important to address them sooner rather than later.

-Once your veterinarian rules out any underlying health conditions, try adding some of these ingredients to soften and nutritionally enhance your dog’s hard food.
+Once your veterinarian rules out any underlying health conditions, try some of these tricks to soften and nutritionally enhance your dog’s hard food.

 Water is a key ingredient in canned dog food and essential to the health of your dog.
 Unlike humans, dogs don’t sweat.
 They pant to cool themselves — a whole-body experience that results in significant water loss.
 For that reason, adding water to your dog’s diet does more than just soften his food.